 Another highlight of the Prodigy Commerce platform involves how you’re able to control and customize elements of client stores.

 The Prodigy team’s expertise is in the development of a ground-breaking eCommerce platform based on feedback, critiques, and pain points gathered from WooCommerce and Shopify developers.
-Because of this focus, the Prodigy team believes that the eCommerce store owners, business people, developers, and other stakeholders should be free to exercise their areas of expertise, without Prodigy hindering them in any way.
+Because of this focus, the Prodigy team believes that the eCommerce store owners, agencies, designers, developers, and other stakeholders should be free to exercise their areas of expertise, without Prodigy hindering them in any way.

 Prodigy refrains from completing website development work, both frontend and backend, for store owners.
 Prodigy provides the tools, affordable pricing, and necessary support for developers to create something special for their store owner clients.

 According to Prodigy management, they only interact with store owners when those owners need help setting up their merchant accounts.
 The same can be said for when merchants have questions about the platform or running their day-to-day operations with the system.
 In addition, Prodigy is able to resolve issues for designers and answer questions that may get passed along from their own clients.

 If a store owner inquires the Prodigy team about website development work, it’s explained that Prodigy serves the role of the platform provider and directs the store owner back to the developer who manages the website.

 Overall, Prodigy isn’t a potential competitor.
 It functions as part of your toolbox of resources in case something goes wrong or you can’t resolve a problem for a client.

 With these building blocks, the Prodigy team structured a platform that provides the versatility needed for developers and agencies to customize online stores as much as possible.
 In addition, Prodigy fulfilled the need for a recognizable infrastructure that only requires a small learning curve in situations where explanation to beginners is necessary.